Leadership Styles

 As the name suggests, a democratic leader runs an operation according to the will of the majority.
 The democratic mindset is all about collaboration, input, and open-mindedness.
 In some way, they act as a coach by leading teams towards finding answers on their own, but are less concerned about feelings.
 A democratic leadership style is suited for teams that have a lot of experience and a professional bearing (as opposed to groups that are new and/or experience interpersonal conflict).

-The skills that best support the democratic style include problem solving, active listening, and group communication.
+The skills that best support the democratic style include problem-solving, active listening, and group communication.

 Pacesetting

 A pacesetter truly leads by example.
 Their priorities are goals and high performance, and they personally demonstrate how to get things done.
 But they expect the team to keep the same pace and intensity that they do.
-A pacesetting leader will even take on part of the tasks to ensure that things are done properly and on time.
-However, this type of leader can be harsh towards those who cannot keep up, and they put pressure on others to be as diligent as they are.
-Pacesetting makes sense for situations when top notch results are urgently required, but doesn’t work for extended periods, as it can lead to stress.
+A pacesetting leader will even take on some of the tasks to ensure that things are done properly and on time.

 Commanding